nbeta-ware/mailboxdb/README.dbmail.md

 - Secure connections thanks to TLS;

-- MailBoxDB is database driven so no need of systemusers;
+- DBMail is database driven so no need of systemusers;

 - No need to maintain system users or write access to the filesystem;

-- MailBoxDB is Free with a recognised GPL2 Open Source licence.
+- DBMail is Free with a recognised GPL2 Open Source licence.

 ## Who created it?

-MailBoxDB is based on DBMail which was originally created by IC&S in the Netherlands.
+DBMail was originally created by IC&S in the Netherlands.

-MailBoxDB was created by Cosmin Cioranu buiding on top of the original DBMail.
+Around 2003, Paul Stevens at NFG also joined the development team, initially to provide debian packaging, later to take over development of the 2.1 release.

-Around 2025, Cosmin Cioranu has taken the decision to create a deep fork of DBMail in order to add new features that were not possible to be integrated to DBMail due to directional disagreements with DBMail team.
+Aaron Stone also deserves special thanks for initiating the LDAP driver, maintaining the delivery chain and of course sieve support.

-Also as DBMail, MailBoxDB is now a community effort to create a fast, effecient and scalable database driven mailingsystem, Therefore MailBoxDB has the GPL licence.
+DBMail is now a community effort to create a fast, effecient and scalable database driven mailingsystem.
+Both IC&S and NFG are fully behind opensource and the GPL.
+Therefore DBMail has the GPL licence.

 ## Support

-Support is available by raising an issue at https://github.com/nbeta-ware/mailboxdb
+Support is available by raising an issue at https://github.com/dbmail/dbmail

 ### Architecture